supun2001/pen-testing/README.md

-# Web Hacking + Bug Bounty Scripts
+# Web Hacking & Bug Bounty Scripts

-> A collection of penetration testing and security automation scripts for Auth0, JWT analysis, header validation, and modern web security testing.
+> A curated collection of penetration testing and web security automation scripts.
+> During my bug bounty and pentesting journey, I developed these tools to automate common security testing tasks, including **Auth0 analysis**, **JWT inspection**, **security header validation**, and **modern web vulnerability testing**.

+## Disclaimer

+These scripts are intended **for educational and research purposes only**.
+Use them **only on systems you own or have explicit authorization to test**.
+Any illegal or unauthorized use is strictly prohibited.

 ---